 McDonald’s Hot Mustard Sauce was sadly discontinued.

-Though they offer a wide range of sauces, the hot mustard is no longer available at any location.
+a wide range of sauces, the hot mustard is no longer available at any location.

 Perfect for pretzels, this sauce only requires about five minutes of prep time and six ingredients.